If you already use Facebook, but sometimes find it confusing or think you could get more out of it if only someone showed you exactly how…

 - Annoyed by the adverts for things you’re simply not interested in?
 You can’t stop adverts altogether but you can tell Facebook to stop showing you a particular type.
 It’s quick and easy once you know how.
 Page 60 explains.

-- When it comes right down to it, what does Facebook Messenger actually do?
-Even most people who use it probably don’t know all the things on page 1
+- How to send messages in Facebook Messenger, and what else can it actually do?
+Even most people who use it probably don’t know all the things on page 2.

-- IM, DM, PM – what do they mean?
+- What do people mean when they say they’ll “DM you”?
+Or IM, or PM?
 You might be surprised by the difference between them.
-Page 7
+Page 8.

 That’s not all of course, there’s lots more – but don’t be put off by how much there is… You don’t need to take it all in straight away.
 Find the bits that are useful to you now and you can always come back to the rest later.